Last Updated on

 Am I overreacting?
 How can I tell?
 It depends on what part of the picture you look at.
 Your emotional reaction might be out of proportion to the individual event that triggered it.
 However, when you look at the larger picture you can usually find that your emotional response is understandable given a number of other sources that aren’t immediately obvious..
-When trying to figure out if we are overreacting don’t just look at what triggered your emotions.
-There are usually several sources of the emotion that contribute to your reaction making it bigger than necessary.
+When trying to figure out if you are overreacting don’t just look at what triggered your emotions.
+There are usually several sources of emotions that contribute to your reaction making it bigger than necessary.

 Mary is on vacation with her husband.
 She asks him to move next to her so she can get a picture of the two of them together.
 He says, “No, I don’t like the way I look in pictures.
 They never come out good.”
 Mary is hurt.
 She protests that he takes pictures with his kids (from an earlier marriage) but then lets it go.
 She continued to stew in upsetting emotions for much of the afternoon.
 In her mind she is debating him and trying to win the argument as to why he should take a picture.
 In the imaginary debate his side of the argument doesn’t’ change and she still loses.
 During that time Mary realizes she is letting some passive aggressive comments fire back at him.
 Eventually she gets back to enjoying the day but several hours of enjoyment is lost.
 With some self reflection she is notices the levels of anger, frustration, and hurt underneath the thoughts.
 Mary begins to feel that she was overreacting but can’t figure out why.